Manish-045029/SDA-1-Global-Suicide-Insights-Dashboard/README.md

 #### Insights:
 Males are at a significantly higher risk of suicide than females across all age groups, highlighting a gender disparity in suicidal behavior.
+### Reasons:
-Potential Reasons: Numerous factors contribute to the higher suicide rates among men, including:
+Numerous factors contribute to the higher suicide rates among men, including:
 •	Societal pressures: Men often face societal pressures to suppress emotions and maintain a strong facade, leading to feelings of isolation and lack of support.
 •	Higher risk-taking behaviors: Men are more likely to engage in risky behaviors, including alcohol abuse, substance use, and dangerous activities, which can contribute to suicide risk.
 •	Unequal access to mental health services: Men are less likely to seek mental health help due to societal stigma, leading to untreated mental health conditions that can increase suicide risk.